damade/CurrencyConverter/README.md

 * Compose (Compose with Flow, RxJava Observable, Navigation)
 * Unit Test
 * Plugin for managing dependencies

+## Future Tech Roadmap
+In no particular order
+* Add in-memory and locale cache for rate particular to currencies to reduce Api request calls conversion
+* Setup Ktlint on the project
+* Migrate to KSP and K2 compiler.
+* Use the Konsist library to write rules about the architecture and class conventions.
+* Set up macro benchmark and fix memory leaks.
+* Replace BuildSrc, migrate to using version catalogs and update App Dependencies.
+* Add screenshot and UI/integration testing,

+## Product Tech Roadmap
+* Add widget
+* Add live rates (5) and a view more screen.
+* Add favourite currencies to have on the live rate list and potentially have notifications sent based on a price drop.
+* Add a local profile screen with the possibility of having a remote profile in the future.
+* Add features that utilize Locale, Accessibility, Notifications and Workmanager.
+* Create a WearOs app showing live saved/favourite currency conversion rates.

 <h2 align="left">Screenshots Of App</h2>
 <h4 align="center">